 The protocol offers new ways in marketing and allows new business cases on the legacy web.
-Instead of buying traffic to a website, the owner can embed his business processes into other communities.
+Instead of buying traffic on a website, the owner can embed his business processes into other communities.

-There are many business cases where embedding own business processes into third party communities is better than trying to bring the audience to their own website.
-Executing your own business processes in place where the people are could be the better choice.
+There are many business cases which show that embedding your own business processes into third party communities is better than trying to bring the audience to your own website.
+Executing your business processes in a place where people have already established communities could be the better choice.

-Commenting and content tagging, for example, is much more efficient in the original context than in some separated place.
+Commenting and content tagging, for example, is much more efficient in the original context than anywhere else.

-A good example could be any crypto-based services like payments and identity embedded on the top of existing legacy sites, but even without any knowledge of them about the integration.
+A good example could be any crypto-based services like payments or identity embedded on top of existing legacy websites, while the website owner does not necessarily have any knowledge about the integration.

-In addition to self-sovereign, community members can expand the functionality of websites and add new features to them.
+In addition to being self-sovereign, community members can also expand websites' functionalities and add new features to them.

 Public Stickers - a dapplet that allows users to place stickers directly on public content